-MILL CREEK PARK AND CANAL: Slow action.
-Only an occasional carp dough baits and Powder Bait, and an the odd catfish reported on nightcrawlers,
+MILL CREEK PARK AND CANAL: Very slow action.
+Only an occasional carp dough baits and Powder Bait, and the odd catfish reported on nightcrawlers.

 WOOLLOMES LAKE: No reports.

-KAWEAH LAKE: The bass are tough with only a few fish on plastics.
-Most are two- to three-pounders, but some bigger fish.
+KAWEAH LAKE: The bass are starting to improve in spite of the cool weather.
+Most of the action on plastics, and most of the bass are smaller fish to two pounds.
 Other species are very slow.
 Launch ramp open.
 Information: Sierra Sporting Goods at 559-592-5212.